“And the remnant took his servants, and entreated them spitefully, and slew them.

 Friends, we have to stop this.
 We must stop doing church like the world.
 We must stop treating spiritual leaders like nothing more than employees.
 I know the logical question to ask here is, “Then how do you terminate a pastor?”
 I don’t know that there’s one easy answer for the “right way”.
 But I do know this is definitely the wrong way.

-As a pastor, I’ve only fired anyone this way once, when there was sexual abuse of a minor involved.
-We had to get the guy out of the position to protect children.
+As a pastor, I’ve only fired anyone this way once, when there was sexual misconduct.
 But even then, we payed for him to enter a counseling program and get help.
 If he’d had a family, we would have gotten them help as well.

 But the ruthless way many churches terminate pastoral staff is a tactic of a ruthless world and shows zero compassion for them as brothers and sisters in Christ.
 And it presumes there is no spiritual component at work in their positions, no holy bond between the shepherd and the sheep.